 2. Scheduling will be adapted so that students can participate from all continental US time zones.
 Each program will offer a mix of synchronous and asynchronous programming, including recorded lectures, live discussions, and mechanisms for students to submit recorded speeches and receive feedback as well as participate in live competitions.
 Daily schedules will model the physical workshop as closely as possible, with three sessions each day (morning, afternoon, and evening) including breaks for meals and scheduled social activities.
 Students should expect to be engaged with the workshop from the morning through the early evening each day.

-3. The expected tuition price for each online workshop will be $999.
+3. The expected tuition price for each online workshop will be $999, which includes the $100 application fee and the $500 deposit.
 If you have registered for the physical workshop and wish to change your registration, we will refund any money you have paid over that amount.